 The Mehrauli Archaeological Park is spread over 200 acres.
 It has over 100 significant monuments.
 The park is spread around the Qutub Minar and Qutub complex.
 Some of the most attractive monuments present in Mehrauli Archaeological Park are Balban’s Tomb, Tomb of Khan Shahid (son of Balban), Rajon ki baoli, Walled Mosque, Dargah of Sufi saint Qutbuddin Bakhtiar Kaki, Jamali Kamali Tomb and Mosque, British Agent, Sir Thomas Metcalfe’s Guest House at Dilkusha.

-NOTE: Usually Quila Rai Pithora and Mehrauli together considered as the first city of Delhi.
+NOTE: Usually Quila Rai Pithora and Mehrauli together considered as the first city among the seven cities of Delhi.

 After the decline of the Slave dynasty, Khilji took control of the Delhi Sultanate.
 The most popular and ambitious Khilji ruler Alauddin Khilji decided the construction of the new city.
-Thus Allauddin Khilji established the second city of Delhi named as Siri.
+Thus Allauddin Khilji established the second city out of seven cities of Delhi and named it Siri.
 According to legends the foundation of the fort was built over the head of several captured Mongol soldiers.
 Thus it was given name Siri, in Hindi “sir” means head.

 Ghiasuddin Tughlaq in the early 1320s established Tughlaq dynasty by drove the Khilji’s out of the throne.
 He was a very ambitious ruler and thus to show his power he decided to construct the city of Tughlaqabad as the symbol of his power.
 The fort was constructed with high battlement to secure it from the Mongol invaders.
 His son Mohammad-bin-Tughlaq tried to enhance the power and constructed the new city of Jahanpanah, but the center of power was still Tughlaqabad.